Makimachi Misao: Kyoto Arc

 While resting in a forest on the way to Kyoto to defeat Shishio Makoto, Kenshin notices a teenage girl, Misao, defeat four bandits and take their goods.
 He interrupts her midway through the altercation, but she views him as a bum.
 She attempts to take his sword but Kenshin easily avoids her attacks.
 She and Kenshin then began traveling to Kyoto together.
 They stop near Shingetsu Village, where they meet a young boy.
-He tells them that his village is under control of Shishio Makoto.
+He tells them that his village is under the control of Shishio Makoto.
 Misao and Kenshin, later accompanied by Saitō Hajime, free the village.
 As the story progresses, Misao, who has become rather attached to Kenshin, becomes angry at him for not depending on anyone else.
 After Kenshin leaves, she met Kamiya Kaoru and Myōjin Yahiko.
 She recognizes a picture of Kenshin posted on the wall of a restaurant called Shirobeko.
 Misao takes Kaoru and Yahiko to Kenshin at his Hiko Seijūrō's home.
 On the way back, Yahiko remembers that he forgot to warn Kenshin about Aoshi, who he had seen in Kyoto a few days before, and says it out loud.
 Misao had heard of this and demands to know about Aoshi; Kaoru complies, grateful for the chance to see Kenshin again.

 Misao was shocked at the news of Han'nya's and the others' deaths, and she runs back to Aoi-Ya for clarification from Okina.
 She discovers that Okina went to fight Aoshi, and leaves immediately.
 She arrives too late to stop the fight and finds Okina barely alive; Aoshi declares he never wishes to see Misao again.
 She was also given a letter written by Okina in case he was to die, telling her that she should forget about Aoshi and Oniwabanshu so she can lead a normal life.
 She has difficulty accepting Aoshi is the one who attempted to kill Okina.
 She declares herself as the new Okashira of the Oniwabanashū, refusing to recognize Aoshi as the clan's head any longer.